 to the (new as of December 2015) StdWork.xlsx template

 Full Service Transfer of your Personalizations — Free

-For all of our customers that own 4 seats or more, we have been going the extra mile...
+For all of our customers that own the Sync feature, we have been going the extra mile...

 Not just running your personalized master templates through our automated Personalization Upgrade Utility that automatically finds and transfers most common personalizations,

 but also providing full service transfer of ALL of your personalizations each time that you upgrade (including ones not automatically found and transferred).

 Your success is important to us,